 - Ask your teacher for a practice paper that you can try out at home. - Look through your exercise book for questions similar to the ones on your exam paper.
-Try to rewrite your answers, improving them and following any teacher feedback. - Create your own exam-style questions including mark-scheme, then swap with a partner.
+Try to rewrite your answers, improving them and following any teacher feedback. - Work with a partner to create your own examstyle tasks, then try to answer each other's questions.